SixSq/hn-docs/docs/researcher/api-key.rst

 Create API Key/Secret
 =====================

-Nuvla can support the use of generated API key/secret pairs for accessing the service.
-They are intended to provide more control over access granted to clients accessing Nuvla via the API and command line.
+Nuvla supports the use of generated API key/secret pairs for accessing the service.
+Compared to other authentication methods, they provide more control over access granted to clients accessing Nuvla via the API and command line.